inturn/classy/README.md

   }

   // Instead of a hard-coding your CSS,
-  // you can assign a method that returns a CSS string.
+  // you can assign a method that returns Promise that fulfills a CSS string.
-  // Using this approach, you can easily transform your styles.
+  // Using this approach, you can easily transform/preprocess your styles.
-  // We are also options the default theme via rest param static stylus(theme=this.constructor.themes.light) {
+  // We are also options the default theme via rest param. static stylus(theme=this.constructor.themes.light) {
     return new Promise((fulfill, reject) =>
       stylus(`